thanhnguyen2187/islet/site/content/posts/my-take-on-LLMs.md

 My first practical application of LLMs came when I faced the task of creating numerous Golang API endpoints with similar structures but minor differences.
 These attributes made deduplication challenging.
-To my surprise, I found LLMs incredibly useful for generating simple, pattern-based code.
-They saved time and reduced errors in these tedious tasks.
+To my surprise, I found LLMs incredibly useful for generating that kind of predictable with little twists code.
+LLMs' code generation ability saved time and reduced errors in these tedious tasks.

 Experimenting with LLM-aided reading was a revelation.
 The experience surpassed traditional reading in many ways: